 Category Symbol Colour Category Symbol Colour

-Definitions + Red Examples Teal
+Definitions + Red Examples 0 Teal

 Results : Blue Exercises Gold

 Remarks Purple Proof extracts 66 Teal

-These items are enumerated according to their section-for example, Theorem 8.2.41 is in Section 8.2.
-Definitions and theorems (important results) appear in a box.
+These items are enumerated according to their section-for example, Theorem 9.2.41 is in Section 9.2.
+Definitions and theorems (important results) appear in a $\boxed{\text{box}}$.

-You will also encounter the symbols $\square$ and $\triangleleft$ whose meanings are as follows:
+You will also encounter the symbols \square and \triangleleft whose meanings are as follows:

 - □ End of proof.
 It is standard in mathematical documents to identify when a proof has ended by drawing a small square or by writing 'Q.E.D.'
-(The latter stands for quod erat demonstrandum, which is Latin for which was to be shown.) - End of item.
-This is not a standard usage, and is included only to help you to identify when an item has finished and the main content of the book continues.
+(The latter stands for quod erat demonstrandum, which is Latin for which was to be shown.)

-Some subsections are labelled with the symbol $\star$ .
+Some subsections are labelled with the symbol \star .
 This indicates that the material in that subsection can be skipped without dire consequences.